 Even with our own children we would consider it rude for them to tell us what to do or demand that we do what they think we should, yet in “prayer” Christians seem to think this is acceptable.
 As a parent, we love to have our children talk with us about their problems, their dreams and their desires, and our Father is no different.
 But we don’t like our children telling us exactly what we must do for them, or having them beg us for the basics of life; we expect them to know that we will do the very best we can for them.
 They know that; they have no need to beg for it.
 They know they can trust us.
 Is our heavenly Father any different?

 In November 2014 my daughter and I were flown to another city for further treatment including radiosurgery.
 Our daughter decided she didn’t want to tell family or friends when she was having this done as she didn’t feel she had the energy to deal with the responses.
-So, out of respect for her wishes, we didn’t tell family or friends, except for one.
-We felt it was a great opportunity to quietly prove God’s care even when people weren’t praying for us and didn’t even know what was going on.
+So, out of respect for her wishes, we didn’t tell family or friends, except for one close friend.
+I felt it was a great opportunity to quietly prove God’s care even when people weren’t praying for us and didn’t even know what was going on.
 Our trust is in God, not in other people, and certainly not in how many prayers are prayed for us!

 I was very conscious of God’s peace, strength and comfort in the midst of it all.
 When we did tell our friends and family once it was all over, the reactions were interesting.
 The more religious the person, the more offended they seemed to be – they didn’t get to pray for us!
 However, if their praying was always initiated by the Spirit and not by self, then why would they be offended?
 If God hadn’t prompted them to pray, then clearly there was no need to.